-Once I had a lot less toys that I had to organize, the process was easy.
-I’ve never been big on toy boxes because it’s always hard to find what you want in them, and they don’t always look nice.
-For a more organized method, I went with cloth bins – one for each “type” of toy.
+Once there are a lot less toys to organize, the process is easier.
+Toy boxes while easy to shove stuff into, it can be hard to find what you want in them, and they don’t always look nice.
+For a more organized method, consider cloth bins – one for each “type” of toy.

-I then labeled the bins with Washi tape.
+Labeled the bins with Washi tape.
 If the tape isn’t sticking very well to the cloth, you can use electrical tape on the ends to keep it in place.
-I just used simple bin shelves to store the boxes, but you can get creative with this.
-I had a few extra, so I put some under our train table as well.
+You can use simple bin shelves to store the boxes, but you can get creative with this.
+For example, if you have a few extra, put some under a table or other unused area.

-I then used pull out drawers to organize all of the art supplies.
-We have a plethora of coloring books, crayons, paint, and craft supplies – way too much to fit into a cloth bin.
-I then labeled each drawer with what’s inside.
-This also let me create “centers”, similar to how a preschool classroom is set up.
-Our playroom has an art center, music center, sports center, imaginative center, and literacy center.
+You can also use old pull out drawers to organize items like art supplies.
+You likely have a plethora of coloring books, crayons, paint, and craft supplies – way too much to fit into a cloth bin.
+Label each drawer with what’s inside.
+This also let you create “centers”, similar to how a preschool classroom is set up.
+Your playroom can have an art center, music center, sports center, imaginative center, and literacy center.

-The labels on the bins and drawers have been key in keeping the playroom organized.
-My husband can now clean the playroom and put everything in the right place.
-When I’m in a hurry and cleaning up, I’m not tempted to throw something in the closest bin because I know that it has a place and can easily find where it should go.
-It’s also been really helpful in teaching my 3 year-old how to read and recognize letters.
+The labels on the bins and drawers are a key in keeping the playroom organized.
+Anyone (like a husband) can now clean the playroom and put everything in the right place.
+When in a hurry and cleaning up, you are not tempted to throw something in the closest or randomly in a toy chest because you know that it has a place and can easily find where it should go.

 With a well-organized playroom, the kids enjoy using it so much more.
 They have a lot more room and they’re not so overwhelmed with choices.
-Also, there’s now enough room for me to use it as a workout room during their naps, so everybody wins!
+Also, there’s now enough room for other activities such as a work out room during their naps, so everybody wins!

-So that’s all there is to it – my simple playroom organization method.
-Please leave me a comment to let me know how you keep your kids’ toys organized!
+So that’s all there is to it – a simple playroom organization method.
+Please leave us a comment to let me know how you keep your kids’ toys organized!